QuentinRa/blog.quentinra.dev/info/cryptography/index.md

 ## Sources

-* Oleg L. (My teacher, IUT Sénart-Fontainebleau) 🚀
+* Oleg L. (My teacher when I was in the IUT of Sénart-Fontainebleau) 🚀
 * [Online Cryptography Course](https://crypto.stanford.edu/~dabo/courses/OnlineCrypto/)